Honeycomb Tessellations and Graded Permutohedral Blades: Introduction

-Remark that one could find other possible choices of bases for the space spanned by characteristic functions of plates; for inspiration one could look toward the \textit{forkless} monomial basis from \cite{Grinberg} for the so-called subdivision algebra \cite{Meszaros}.
-The case of interest here consists of forkless monomials which would here encode generalized permutohedral cones, labeled by directed trees $\{(i_1,j_1),\ldots, (i_m,j_m)\}$ with $i_a<j_a$, having the property no node of the tree has two outgoing branches: $i_a\not=i_b$ whenever $a\not=b$.
+Remark that there may be other interesting bases for the space spanned by characteristic functions of root cones $\lbrack S_1,\ldots S_k\rbrack$ which are labeled not by ordered set partitions, but by more general directed graphs with nodes $\{S_1,\ldots, S_k\}$; for example, there is the \textit{forkless} monomial basis from \cite{Grinberg} for the so-called subdivision algebra \cite{Meszaros}.
+Forkless monomials are in bijection with directed forests $\{(i_1,j_1),\ldots, (i_m,j_m)\}$ with $i_a<j_a$, having the property that no node has two outgoing branches: $i_a\not=i_b$ whenever $a\not=b$.

-In Section \ref{section: canonical basis enumeration}, Proposition \ref{prop: graded dimension blades}, we enumerate the canonical basis and then ask about a possible interpretation of the coefficients of the generating functions for the diagonals in terms of labeled binary rooted trees, $\frac{(2n)!}{n!}$.
-Indeed, by way of a simple counting argument we have for the enumeration of the canonical basis of characteristic functions of blades,
+In Section \ref{section: canonical basis enumeration}, Proposition \ref{prop: graded dimension blades}, we enumerate the canonical bases as $n$ increases, and then ask about possible geometric interpretations of the coefficients of the generating functions for the diagonals.
+Indeed, by way of a simple counting argument we have for the enumeration of the canonical basis of graduated functions of blades,

 where $S(n,i)$ is the Stirling number of the second kind, and $s(i,k)$ is the (unsigned) Stirling number of the first kind.

 For $n=1,2,\ldots, 6$ we have

 Note that the rows sum (as they should) to the necklace numbers, which count ordered set partitions up to cyclic block rotation.